SuppliedOrange/EmberKey/readme.md

 <br>

 # Credits:
-Made for a school assignment by `Dhruv`, `Johan` and `Bhumika` from Class 11 A. This project was made in pure Python.
-Maybe tell them about the godot thing too.  *required rewrite <br>
+Made for a school assignment by `Dhruv`, `Johan` and `Bhumika` from Class 11 A.
+This project was made in pure Python code and was built in just 4 days.
+This project was made alongside our main project, Axelia, a sci-fi RPG game built in Godot Engine.

 <br>